Biyinzika-Joshua-J/Code-test/README.md

 The second case has two nested for loops iterating over the keys of the hash map.
 This takes O(n^2) time.

-The third case loops through the strings array and also calls **getPaddingLength** function on each iteration which takes O(s) time.
-Where s is the length of the string.
-Overall it takes O(n * s) time, where n is the total number of elements present in the input array.
+The third case loops through the strings array and also calls **getPaddingLength** function on each iteration which takes O(s) time, where s is the length of the string.
+Overall it takes O(n * s) time, where n is the total number of elements (strings) present in the input array.

 Finally, the fourth case again loops through the input array resulting into O(n) time.